Incognito/rumprun_wiki_wiki/Repo.md

 ![anyunirumpkernel](https://raw.githubusercontent.com/rumpkernel/wiki/master/img/anyunirumpkernel.png)

-The _fs-utils_ repo provided a tool suite for accessing file system images, e.g. __ls__, __cp__, __rm__ etc.  If you are familiar with mtools, fs-utils provides essentially the same functionality, except that it work with all file system driver backend supported by rump
+The _fs-utils_ repo provides a tool suite for accessing file system images, e.g. __ls__, __cp__, __rm__ etc.  If you are familiar with mtools, fs-utils provides essentially the same functionality, except that it work with all file system driver backend supported by rump